BeachCruiserMatt/Gopher360/README.md

 Build Instructions
 ======
-Building is pretty straightforward, but you may get a "missing win32 include" error due to the solution targetting.
-Simply follow the instructions the error provides (Project -> Retarget solution) to ensure your project has a working link to the libraries it needs.
+If you get missing windows.h error, you may need to (right click Solution -> Retarget solution).

 License
 ======
-Gopher free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Gopher is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.